WebChangeDetector/webchangedetector/README.txt

 Contributors: Mike.Miler,Repat
 Tags: compare, changedetector, screenshot, check, change, updates Requires at least: 5.2
-Tested up to: 6.4.3
+Tested up to: 6.5.2
-Stable tag: 2.3.0
+Stable tag: 2.3.1
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==
+## The #1 Visual Regression Test Tool For WordPress

 Check your website after updates to see if something broke with visual regression tests.
 Or monitor your website in intervals and get notified about any change.

-== Description ==
-**The #1 Visual Regression Test Tool For WordPress**

 With WebChangeDetector you can find any difference on your website

 *   after installing updates,
 *   after installing new plugins,
 *   after pagespeed optimization,